How to use SaaS analytics to reduce churn in 2023

 Moreover, Heap allows you to build custom events and use them in cohorts and funnels.
 You can also define conversions and events to stay in pace with the latest updates.
 Plus, you can receive real-time reports and analyses along with several behavioral segments.

 Today, SaaS companies are reliant on technology more than ever.
-This makes SaaS analytics imperative for the survival of your business.
+This makes SaaS analytics tools imperative for the survival of your business.

-From selecting the most relevant metrics to track and using the best SaaS analytics tool, you can gather valuable insights into the position of your business relative to its goals.
+From selecting the most relevant metrics to track and using the best SaaS analytics tools, you can gather valuable insights into the position of your business relative to its goals.
 This lets you find and remove flaws in your product and enhance the user experience to reduce churn.